tdr soil moisture sensors & fdr soil moisture sensors

 5. Tensiometers

-– Principle: Measures soil moisture by checking how much water it holds.
+– Principle: It measures soil moisture by checking how much water the soil can hold.

 – Advantages: Gives clear, useful information.

-– Disadvantages: Setup is complicated and can be expensive.
+– Disadvantages: Setting up is tricky and can cost a lot.

 6. Gypsum Block Sensor

-– Principle: Measures changes in conductivity in gypsum blocks to show shifts in soil moisture.
+– Principle: It measures changes in conductivity in gypsum blocks.
+This shows shifts in soil moisture.

 – Advantages: Cost-effective and easy to use.

-– Disadvantages: Limited accuracy; best for general or less demanding uses.
+– Disadvantages: Limited accuracy; it is best for general or less demanding uses.

 Which Moisture Sensor Should You Choose?